cartile/film-diary/README.md

 # Film Diary

-Welcome to Film Diary, a tool for keeping track of your movie-watching experiences.
-This application is designed to allow you to track your movie viewing history.
+Welcome to Film Diary, a tool for keeping track of your movie viewing history.

 This is a little side project that is a product of my love for movies.
 Inspired by Letterboxd.
 Uses JS/React/HTML.